Er 1E

 Possible Causes

-Open or shorted refrigerator thermistor, Damaged sensor wiring harness, Loose connector at control board, Faulty main control board ADC
+Open or shorted refrigerator thermistor, Damaged sensor wiring harness, Loose connector at the control board, Faulty main control board ADC.

 How to Fix / Troubleshooting